course

 Python Naming Conventions

-One of the most common mistakes among beginner Python developers is improper naming of variables, classes, functions, etc. Naming conventions are critical elements to ensure the readability of code.
+One of the most common mistakes among beginner Python developers is the improper naming of variables, classes, functions, etc. Naming conventions are critical elements to ensure the readability of code.

 # Bad naming: